KelvynLenis/TSN-Checker/README.md

 There are some topics we need to check.
 They were selected based on the following criteria:

 - Criteria 1: All values of time(Departure, arrival and scheduled times) are positive (Typechecking-value)
-- Criteria 2: Time of sent plus duration time of transmission must be equal to the scheduled time.
+- Criteria 2: Time of departure of a node must be the scheduled time of the previous node.
 (Well formed hops)
 - Criteria 3: Consistent path nodes.
 - Criteria 4: Each packet must be transmitted at its correspondent priority window.(Transmission windows consistency - Cycle)
 - Criteria 5: Two packets can't be transmitted at same time at same port.(Transmission windows consistency – Priority Window)
 - Criteria 6: Packets at the same port of same priority must be sent in arrival order(FIFO like).(Transmission windows consistency – Sent Order)
+- Criteria 7: A port is opened only when its transmitting.
+- Honorable mentions: Time of sent plus duration time of transmission must be equal to the scheduled time.

 # Categories